vives-project-xp/HandheldRetropie/README.md

 ## Software
 One of the essential parts of the Retropie and maybe the beating heart of the project is the emulator.
 This is a software that makes it possible to put older games on a recent console.
 They actually form a bridge between the present and the past.
 This allows gamers to enjoy old games without playing on an old console.
+There will be a program running parallel with the games that calculates a PWM signal for cooling the system.
+This is calculated by the temperature inside the processor. the hotter it gets, the higher the PWM duty cycle gets, and thus cooling the system more.